Language Instruction Giving Hope to Trauma Survivors (LIGHTS)

 - Specialized curriculum

-- Individual and group coaching from professionals in areas such as mindfulness, wellness, meditation, relaxation, art, and drama
+- Individual and group coaching form professionals in areas such as mindfulness, wellness, meditation, relaxation, art, and drama

 Who can participate?

-Refugee claimants, convention refugees and permanent residents who experience the following barriers:
+Permanent residents and convention refugees who experience the following barriers:

-- Emotional and/or mental health issues that prevent them from learning
+- Have emotional well-being issues that prevent them from learning

-- Inability to access mental health support due to insufficient language level
+- Are unable to access support due to insufficient language level